AnthonySteele/anthonysteele.github.io/TestPyramid.md

 Should you test config files?

-Rule of thumb: If it's in a file, and if it being incorrect can cause your system to not work properly, the try to cover it with a test. it doesn't matter if the file type is `.cs`, `.js` or `.json` and `.yml`.
+Yes.
+A rule of thumb: If it's in a file, and if it being incorrect can cause your system to not work properly, the try to cover it with a test.
+It doesn't matter if the file types are `.cs`, `.js` for code, or `.json` and `.yml` for config.

 And "infrastructure as configuration and code" is good, so lots of things will rightly be in files.
 Tests are part of the chain of automation over these files.